-Roger Ebert, Cancer, And The Music Of Leonard Cohen
+Roger Ebert, Cancer, & Leonard Cohen’s Music

 Esquire (February 16, 2010) carried an outstanding article, Roger Ebert: The Essential Man by Chris Jones, about Ebert’s battle with cancer, including the strength and solace he found in the music of Leonard Cohen.

 In the February 18, 2010 entry at “Roger Ebert’s Journal,” a Chicago Sun-Times blog, Roger Ebert published Did Leonard Cohen Save My Life in response to the Esquire piece: